 Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Canada.
 Unfortunately, it’s possible for your air conditioner to become overworked, potentially restricting the airflow to your home.
 As warm as it may be outside, your air conditioner can actually freeze.
 If this has happened to your air conditioner, don’t panic.
 Read on to find out why an air conditioner freezes and if you should schedule air conditioner service to deal with the problem.

 If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
 There are two possible reasons the coil may freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the coil than it can handle and therefore frost starts to concentrate on the system and slow the process even more.
-Eventually the frozen water can cause damage to the inner workings of your AC.
+The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to concentrate on the system and slow the process even more.
+Eventually the frozen water may cause damage to the inner workings of your AC.

-- Go to the thermostat and turn off your air conditioner completely.
+- Go to the thermostat and turn off your air conditioner all the way.

 - Canada has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be taken care of by AC pros.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be taken care of by AC experts.